 EFSA launches new webtool to calculate dietary exposure to food enzymes

-Launched on the occasion of the first plenary meeting of EFSA’s new Food Enzymes (FEZ) Panel, the tool will enable users to obtain intake The amount of a substance (e.g. nutrient or chemical) that is ingested by a person or animal via the diet. estimates for specific enzymes per manufacturing process and also to calculate cumulative exposure from multiple manufacturing processes simultaneously.
-It will not only support food enzyme manufacturers in compiling exposure data for application dossiers but also empower consumers with information on their dietary exposure For the purposes of risk assessment, measurement of the amount of a substance consumed by a person or animal in their diet that is intentionally added or unintentionally present (e.g. a nutrient, additive or pesticide). to food enzymes.
+Launched on the occasion of the first plenary meeting of EFSA’s new Food Enzymes (FEZ) Panel, the tool will enable users to obtain intake The amount of a substance (e.g. nutrient or chemical) that is ingested by a person or animal via the diet estimates for specific enzymes per manufacturing process and also to calculate cumulative exposure from multiple manufacturing processes simultaneously.
+It will not only support food enzyme A protein which stimulates or hastens a specific reaction in the body; for example, digestive enzymes help to break down food into nutrients manufacturers in compiling exposure data for application dossiers but also empower consumers with information on their dietary exposure For the purposes of risk assessment, measurement of the amount of a substance consumed by a person or animal in their diet that is intentionally added or unintentionally present (e.g. a nutrient, additive or pesticide) to food enzymes.

 The FEIM webtool is freely accessible to anyone through the R4EU platform upon registration.